 This Harley Davidson motorcycle website is about Harley Ironhead Sportster Bobbers and Choppers, whereby our priority is to show you the creative results achieved by people doing their own thing in the garage or garden shed.

 While we have nothing against those glamorous superbikes that you see in those TV shows on the Discovery Channel, we find little excitement in the way those bikes are built.
-It's like those gardening programs, they make everything look simple, and money plays no role at all.
+It's like in those gardening programs, they make everything look simple and money plays no role at all.